HamzaKhan1998/PocketUni-MobileApplicationPrototype-UXE/README.md

 # PocketUni-UXE

-Lo-Fi Prototype was made using Balsamiq
+Lo-Fi Prototype was made using Balsamiq.
 Hi-Fi Prototype was made using Figma